 Sally Morgan passed away on September 26, 2025, at her home in Grand Prairie, Texas.
 A visitation will be held from 6pm to 8pm on Thursday, October 9, 2025, at Wade Family Funeral Home, Arlington, Texas.
 Funeral services will be held at 11am on Friday, October 10, 2025, at Calvary Baptist Church, 2101 S. Davis Dr., Arlington, Texas 76013.
 She will be laid to rest at Dallas Fort Worth National Cemetery following the funeral service.
+In honor of Sally, the family kindly requests that those attending the funeral wear red, white, and blue.

 Sally was born in Tientsin, China in 1930.
 Her mother was Chinese and her father, an American soldier.
 At the beginning of WWII, it was no longer safe to stay in China.
 A Baptist missionary, John Blalock, offered to bring Sally and her two brothers, Jimmy and Jackie, to the United States.
 While on a layover in the Philippines, because their American citizenship, they were captured by the Japanese.
 She spent the next 38 months, from age 11 to 14, in an internment camp.